School is out, forever. Time to party!

 Crossing Boundaries is a globetrotting game exploring consent from a variety of perspectives.
 Eva, Alice, and Joe have just graduated from school and are ready to explore!

 Where do you want to go?
-Morroco or Berlin?
+Morocco or Berlin?
 Mumbai or Moscow?
 Will you get all 40 achievements?
 And most importantly: will you become a master of 'Snog-A-Frog'?

 Join this group of friends on their travel adventures as they learn about consent, different cultures, and themselves.